-Requirement #1: Individuals born in countries whose natives qualify may be eligible to enter.
+Requirement #1: Natives of countries with historically low rates of immigration to the United States may be eligible to enter.

-If you were not born in an eligible country, there are two other ways you might be able to qualify.
+If you are not a native of a country with historically low rates of immigration to the United States, there are two other ways you might be able to qualify.

-- Was your spouse born in a country whose natives are eligible?
-If yes, you can claim your spouse's country of birth provided that both you and your spouse are named on the selected entry, are found eligible and issued diversity visas, and enter the United States simultaneously. - Were you born in a country whose natives are ineligible, but in which neither of your parents was born or legally resident at the time of your birth?
-If yes, you may claim the country of birth of one of your parents if it is a country whose natives are eligible for the DV-2021 program.
+• Is your spouse a native of a country with historically low rates of immigration to the United States?
+If yes, you can claim your spouse's country of birth - provided that you and your spouse are named on the selected entry, are found eligible and issued diversity visas, and enter the United States simultaneously.

+• Are you a native of a country that does not have historically low rates of immigration to the United States, but in which neither of your parents was born or legally resident at the time of your birth?
+If yes, you may claim the country of birth of one of your parents if it is a country whose natives are eligible for the DV-2022 program.
 For more details on what this means, see the Frequently Asked Questions.